About

 • coconut flour – this is what we’re using to help provide some structure to the peanut butter mixture.
 More notes on alternatives above recipe card.

 • favorite dark chocolate – I always go for dark chocolate.
-You can use chocolate chips or chop up your favorite bar and melt.
+You can use dark chocolate chips or chop up your favorite bar and melt.

 Optional ingredients are: flaked sea salt and coconut oil.
 The coconut oil helps smooth out the chocolate when it’s melted, but we found in our testing it’s not always necessary.
 However if you’re using a lesser quality brand chocolate (typically a store-bought version) you may need more coconut oil for a smoother consistency.